mail2chromium/Compile_WebRTC_Library_For_Android/README.md

-# "WebRTC Native Stack is considered as a single chain as close to the Hardware Abstraction Layer (HAL) as possible."
+# "WebRTC Native Stack is considered as a signal chain as close to the Hardware Abstraction Layer (HAL) as possible."

 -----